 Construction.
 There is potential for tunneling activities to encounter unstable geologic units or cause geologic units to become unstable and cause local subsidence and settlement of the overlying ground surface and result in damage to structures adjacent to the alignment.
 Tunneling through the unconsolidated alluvium could encounter flowing or running sands although the use of an earth pressure-balanced (pressurized-face) TBM will effectively control rapid or excessive inflows.
 Recent earth-pressure balanced tunneling in the Los Angeles area has limited ground settlement to 0.5-inches.
 Implementation of a Subsidence Monitoring Program is standard practice during construction of large diameter pipelines and tunnels in urban areas.
 LADWP will analyze the potential for ground subsidence to occur during tunneling, and will identify project-specific trigger levels that would require corrective action should subsidence occur.
-As determined to be necessary, £The tunnel contractor will implement a subsidence monitoring program during tunneling to detect subsidence, including measurements of groundwater levels, surface and subsurface settlement, ground movement and displacement, and movement in existing infrastructure as needed (see Section 2.5.6 LADWP Project Measures).
+As determined to be necessary, the tunnel contractor will implement a subsidence monitoring program during tunneling to detect subsidence, including measurements of groundwater levels, surface and subsurface settlement, ground movement and displacement, and movement in existing infrastructure as needed.
 LADWP will implement corrective actions, such as increased tunnel support, if measured displacement reaches the specified trigger levels.
 Implementation of standard design and construction monitoring practices would reduce this impact to a less-than-significant level and no mitigation measure is required.

 Subsidence caused by dewatering during construction would not occur as dewatering is not expected due to the use of a pressure-face TBM, even for the Los Angeles River undercrossing where groundwater would be encountered.
 Dewatering is also not anticipated at the shafts, which would use water-tight boxes.
-Implementation of these specialized construction practices and LADWP standard practice (see Section 2.5.6 LADWP Project Measures) as discussed in Criterion GEO-2 would reduce this impact to a less-than-significant level.
+Implementation of these specialized construction practices and LADWP standard practice as discussed in Criterion GEO-2 would reduce this impact to a less-than-significant level.

 Operation.
 Post-construction settlement, including seismically-induced, could occur locally due to a loss of soil strength resulting from the tunneling process.
 Advancement of the TBM in full-pressure mode will not result in loss of soil strength above or around the tunnel.
 The project specifications will require that the contractor conduct the tunneling process under pressure at all times to prevent soil loss and the development of narrow chimneys that may migrate to the surface.
 Maintaining the soil properties will not increase the potential for seismically-induced settlements which existed before tunneling.
 Although settlement of the ground surface is estimated to be low due to the construction method (earth pressure-balanced TBM), an analysis of settlement will be completed during design.
 The settlement analysis would evaluate conditions along the tunnel and at and adjacent to the proposed tunnel shafts.
-Implementation of LADWP standard practice as discussed in Criterion GEO-2 and Section 2.5.6 LADWP Project Measures would reduce this impact to a less-than-significant level.
+Implementation of LADWP standard practice as discussed in Criterion GEO-2 would reduce this impact to a less-than-significant level.